Adson-Gomes-Oliveira/Codeleap_Network/README.md

 <br/>
 Feel free to navigate on other projects of my GitHub, you will find others front-end and back-end projects.<br/><br/>

-*Obs: Mobile version was not developed yet, but works fine on mobile devices such as large devices higher than w: 1366px*

 ---

 ### Technologies used on Development